 A large buffet was awaiting us back at Green Hills, the majority of which I couldn't really eat.
 It was splendid though to meet all of the teachers, staff and students - one of those networking occasions that many shier Thomas Kellys wouldn't have coped with!

-After a trip to the Little Ritz with Jeff, a phone call to Jeannie and walk to town and back, a rather packed, but calm, day was over.
+After a trip to the Little Ritz with Jeff, a phone call home and walk to town and back, a rather packed, but calm, day was over.